jvitku/demonodes/README.md

 There are several possibilities how to run your newly created nodes:

+### Running the nodes independently
+Each ROSjava node produced in this way is 100% compatible with ROS infrastructure and can be launched either under [roscore](http://wiki.ros.org/roscore) from ROS installation or [jroscore](https://github.com/jvitku/jroscore) from the nengoros project.
+To launch the node it is necessary to:

+Create the runnable application by launching from the project root:

+	./gradlew installApp

+Run the core, e.g. for jroscore:

+	cd nengoros/jroscore && ./jroscore

+Launch the generated script with the full node name in a new terminal:

+	cd nengoros/projectTemplate
+	./build/install/projectTemplate/bin/projectTemplate org.hanns.demonodes.pubsub.DemoPublisher

+Launch subscriber to receive messages in a new terminal:

+	cd nengoros/projectTemplate
+	./build/install/projectTemplate/bin/projectTemplate org.hanns.demonodes.pubsub.DemoSubscriber

+Now, there should be two independently running ROSjava nodes which communicate over the TCP/IP vie the ROS network.

 ### Integration with NengoROS
 In order to use this collection of nodes in Nengoros, you have to add a dependency of `nengo/simulator-ui` sub-project on your project.
 To do this, you have to:
 #### Add your project to the multi-project Nenoros build
-1. Edit the `nengo/settings.gradle` file and add the name of your new project there.
+1. Edit the `settings.gradle` file and add the name of your new project there.
 So the result could be:

 		// howto: '[folderName]:[subFolderName]:[projectName==folderName]'  (no package names here) include 'logic:gates', 'projectTemplate'